mrWh1te/Instamation/README.md

 ## Selectors

 There is a dedicated file in the `src/` directory called `selectors.ts`.
 It has all the DOM selectors used by the program, so in case this breaks, it's possible one may be able to fix it by adjusting those values.
 When Instagram launches a new version of their web app, it's possible the selectors could have changed, breaking the bot functionality.

+## Config

+The main config file is `src/config.ts`.
+Follow the "Getting Started" section in getting that file ready.